tansudasli/data-structures/README.md

-# c-sandbox
+# data-structures

-- `ansi-c` is about core C concepts
-- `kernel-programming` is about kernel _module_ development
-- `embedded-programming` is an STM32CubeIDE (eclipse project).
-So edit with this IDE.
+Production grade data structure implementations in C.

+- Linked list

+## How to Run

+`git clone ...`,

+- `brew install gcc` or `xcode-select --install` for compiler
-- `parallel-programming` w/ CUDA
+- `brew install cmake` to compile w/ cmake
-- `socket-programming` for IPC (internal process communication) in linux
-- `data-structures` such as ArrayList, Stack etc.. implemented as library.
-- `dynamic-programming` concepts applied for fibonacci, grid traversal and many other algorithms
+- then,
+    - `cd data-structures`,
+    - `./compile.sh`, and
+    - First `cd out/`,
+      then Run as `./linkedList` or other variations